PrashantSaxena100/-CrackYourPlacement/README.md

 The Arsh DSA Sheet is a comprehensive collection of 300 DSA problems tailored to help you prepare for technical interviews.
 It covers a wide range of topics and difficulty levels, providing a structured approach to mastering Data Structures and Algorithms.

 # Topics Covered
-.Arrays
+.
+Arrays
-.Strings
+.
+Strings
-.Linked Lists
+.
+Linked Lists
-.Stacks & Queues
+.
+Stacks & Queues
-.Trees & Graphs
+.
+Trees & Graphs
-.Dynamic Programming
+.
+Dynamic Programming
-.Backtracking
+.
+Backtracking
-.Greedy Algorithms
+.
+Greedy Algorithms
-.Bit Manipulation
+.
+Bit Manipulation
-.Mathematical Problems
+.
+Mathematical Problems
-.Segmented Tree
+.
+Segmented Tree
-.Two Pointers and Sliding Window
+.
+Two Pointers and Sliding Window
 .Trie
 # How to Use
    1.**Select a Topic**: Start with any topic you're comfortable with or want to improve in.